SpectoLabs/hoverfly/docs/reference/flags_environment_variables.md

     -db <string>

 Persistent storage to use.
 By default, Hoverfly uses BoltDB to store data in a file on disk.
-Specify 'memory' to disable this and use in-memory persistence only.
+Specify 'memory' to disable this and use in-memory cache only.
+Note: 'memory' should only be used for small test cases, if your machine runs out of RAM while Hoverfly is in 'memory' mode - bad things can happen.

-    -db-dir <string>
+    -db-path <string>

 Path to BoltDB data file.
 By default, a "requests.db" file will be created in the Hoverfly directory.
-Supply a custom path and/or filename to use a different file or location.
+Supply a custom path with filename to use a different file or location.
 The file will be created if it doesn't exist.

+For example:

+	 ./hoverfly -db-path new_name.db

 ## TLS & Certificate management